mggg/gerrytools/README.md

 ### [Converting to alternate units](#converting-units)
-In the [previous step](#retrieving-districtr-data), we saw how to get submissions from districtr and into a tabular format.
-If we want to study the citizen ensemble defined by the submissions, we need to put the districting assignments on a common set of units: that's where the `unitmap`, `invert`, and `remap` functions come in handy.
+In the [previous step](#retrieving-districtr-data), we saw how to get submissions from districtr and convert them into a tabular format.
+If we want to study the citizen ensemble defined by the submissions, we need to put the districting assignments on a common set of units: that's where the `unitmap()`, `invert()`, and `remap()` functions come in handy.

-Suppose we have our tabular data `tabs`, and we want to convert each of the assignments in the `plan` column to a common set of units.
-First, we need a mapping from each unit type to a base set of units, usually 2020 Census blocks.
-To create this mapping, we use the `unitmap` function, which maps source geometries (blocks) to target geometries (VTDs):
+Suppose we have our tabular data `tabs`, and we want to convert each of the assignments in the `plans["plan"]` column to a common set of units.
+We first need a mapping from each unit type to a base set of units; typically, these are 2020 Census blocks.
+To create this mapping, we use the `unitmap()` function, which maps source geometries (blocks) to target geometries (VTDs):

 ```python
 import geopandas as gpd